angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 We're injecting a logger into our `HeroService` in two steps:
 1. Create the logger service.
-1. Register it with the application.
+1. Register it with the app.

 Our logger service is quite simple: